DemocracyClub/design-system/src-site/components/call-to-action.md

 Omitting the `href` is equivalent to using `disabled` on a `<button>` element, hence the opacity and cursor styles matching those of disabled [Buttons]({{site.basedir}}/components/button).

+To accomodate consistency, there is a modified style for CTA's used in header navigation.

 <table class="site-table" style="table-layout: fixed">
   <tr>
     <th>markup</th>